greenfish8090/Personal-website/content/home/experience.md

     date_start: '2021-05-31'
     date_end: '2021-07-23'
     description: |2-
-        Worked on a project called 'StoryQube' which brings interactive 'choose your own adventure' stories to Alexa powered devices.
+        Worked on a project called 'StoryQube' which brings interactive 'choose your own adventure' games to Alexa powered devices.
 Responsibities included:
-        - Writing the script
+        - Writing the script for the story
         - Modelling interactions between characters and players
-        - Integrating the story with Amazon's Alexa API
+        - Integrating the game with Amazon's Alexa API
 design:
   columns: '2'
 ---